-Of Pearls in the Sand – Reviving centuries old water management system in Pakistan
+Of pearls in the sand – reviving a centuries-old water management system in Pakistan

-Balochistan Province presents a unique situation in terms of both the environment and its socio-political context.
-On the one hand, many traditional land use practices exist, including nomadic herding.
-On the other hand, Balochistan is faced with a range of challenges, including extreme aridity and droughts over the last decades that are expected to increase with climate change.
+Pakistan's Balochistan Province presents a unique situation in terms of both the environment and its socio-political context.
+Many traditional land use practices exist, including nomadic herding but the region faces a range of challenges including extreme aridity and droughts that are expected to increase with climate change.

 The area is also being embroiled in several internal and external conflicts.
 This situation presents significant challenges for sustainable development.

-The film “Of Pearls in the Sand” unveils the story of a small town in the heart of Balochistan – Qila Iskan Khan – where the residents were forced to migrate, leaving their ancestral land behind due to lack of water and prolonged drought, until IUCN Pakistan intervened with the community’s help to implement a 360 degrees Integrated Water Resources Management (IWRM) model.
-The productivity of kerezes increased fourfold after applying the IWRM related interventions.
+The film “Of Pearls in the Sand” unveils the story of a small town in the heart of Balochistan – Qila Iskan Khan – where the residents were forced to migrate, leaving their ancestral land behind due to lack of water and prolonged drought, until IUCN Pakistan intervened with the community’s help to implement an Integrated Water Resources Management (IWRM) model.
+The productivity of karezes increased fourfold after applying the IWRM related interventions.

 Rehabilitating the karezes is just the beginning of IWRM.
-In this approach, amongst other interventions, communities have been educated on the need for separating water usage areas and on water management, water storage facilities have been constructed, elbow structures designed to improve rainwater infiltration, and plant nurseries were established.
-Overall the maintenance of healthy watersheds is at the centre of IWRM, which has been successfully demonstrated as a means to operationalising sustainable development on the local level.
+In this approach, amongst other interventions, communities have been educated on the need for separating water usage areas and on water management, water storage facilities have been constructed, elbow structures designed to improve rainwater infiltration, and plant nurseries established.
+Overall the maintenance of healthy watersheds is at the centre of IWRM, which has been successfully demonstrated as a way of implementing sustainable development at the local level.